Does Georgia Need To Change Their Helmet Laws?

-I’m going to talk about a heated debate that I recently had about the ever-controversial helmet issue.
-The other party said to me that he thought that the Georgia helmet law ought to go to the Texas model, and perhaps modified a little bit.
+I will talk about a heated debate I recently had about the ever-controversial helmet issue.
+The other party told me that he thought the Georgia helmet law ought to go to the Texas model and perhaps be modified a little bit.

-First, let me tell you what the Texas model is, and then I’ll tell you what my response was as a motorcycle accident attorney.
+First, let me tell you the Texas model, and then I’ll tell you my response as a Atlanta motorcycle accident attorney.

 What Are The Motorcycle Helmet Laws In Texas?

-Soo that was his response, “hey, we ought to make it free will and require riders to have a certain amount of coverage and then they can make the choice,” and I understand that.
+So that was his response, “Hey, we ought to make it free will and require riders to have a certain amount of coverage, and then they can make the choice,” and I understand that.
 Being probably more of a libertarian politically, I don’t want the government telling me what to do, so I get that angle.

 But, for me in the cases that I get year in and year out and just hearing in general about all of these wrecks that are happening because the general public is not looking out for motorcycle riders, I think you’ve got to put free will and personal decisions aside and that the law is good the way it is.
 You’ve got to wear a helmet in Atlanta.
 You’ve got to be safe because you never know when you may be the one that gets hit by somebody.